George Springer joins LG Home Comfort to support families in need

 • Install a fireback

-A fireback is a metal plate behind the fire that reflects heat back into the room.
-This can help increase the heat produced by your fireplace by up to 15%.
+A fireback is a metal plate placed behind the fire that reflects heat back into the room.
+This can increase your fireplace’s heat output by up to 15%.

 • Upgrade your gas or electric fireplace insert